A Fundamental Accuracy--Robustness Trade-off in Regression and Classification: Introduction

 A comprehensive review of the literature on adversarial robustness is beyond the scope of this work, but we summarize some of the results in this area that are most relevant for us.
 For a broader view of the literature interested readers are referred to \cite{CAP+19,BLZ+21} and references therein.

-A common theme in the literature is to analyze adversarial robustness in classification or regression problems assuming a curated data distribution \cite{FFF17, SST+18, TSE+19,DWR20, JSH20,DHHR23,JM24}.
+A common theme in the literature is to analyze adversarial robustness in classification or regression problems assuming a curated data distribution \cite{FFF17, SST+18, TSE+19,DWR20, JSH20, JS22, DHHR23,JM24}.
 Among the results that study the trade-offs between standard and adversarial risk, \cite{JSH20} considers the least squares linear regression with standard Gaussian covariates under an $\ell_2$ adversarial perturbation.
-Leveraging the convex Gaussian min-max theorem \cite{TOH15} they provide a precise (asymptotic) trade-off formula between $R_\epsilon(\hat{f}_{n,\epsilon})$ and $R(\hat{f}_{n,\epsilon})$ where $\hat{f}_{n,\epsilon}$ is the linear function obtained by adversarial training on $n$ samples as in \eqref{eq:adversarial-training}.
+Leveraging the convex Gaussian min-max theorem (CGMT) \cite{TOH15} they provide a precise (asymptotic) trade-off formula between $R_\epsilon(\hat{f}_{n,\epsilon})$ and $R(\hat{f}_{n,\epsilon})$ where $\hat{f}_{n,\epsilon}$ is the linear function obtained by adversarial training on $n$ samples as in \eqref{eq:adversarial-training}.
 This trade-off formula approaches a fundamental limit for any estimator by increasing the considered ``sampling ratio'' $n/d$.
+Similarly, \cite{JS22} considers binary classification under the Gaussian mixture model and derives a precise formula for the standard, robust classification accuracy, and a phase transition threshold for the sampling ratio at which the classes become ``robustly separable''.
+Even though \cite{JS22} considers the test accuracy in terms of the binary loss function, the classifier is learnt based on a suitable decreasing convex loss function not only to have a closed-form expression for the robust risk, but also to have a setup compatible with the CGMT.

 Adversarial $\ell_2$ and $\ell_\infty$ robustness for classification of a mixture of two or three Gaussian distributions with colinear means and identical isotropic covariance matrices is analyzed in \cite{DHHR23}.
-In the mentioned setting, optimal and approximately optimal robust classifiers are derived, and it is shown that the trade-off between accuracy and robustness for any classifier deteriorates as the imbalance of the classes increase.
+In the mentioned setting, optimal and approximately optimal robust classifiers are derived, and it is shown that the trade-off between accuracy and robustness for any classifier deteriorates as the imbalance of the classes increases.

 Binary classification with $\ell_p$-adversaries for two particular low-dimensional manifolds is analyzed in \cite{JM24} where the covariates are modeled as $X = \varphi(WZ)$ with $\varphi$ denoting a monotonic coordinatewise nonlinearity, $W\in \mbb R^{d\times k}$ being a tall matrix, and $Z\in \mbb R^k$ being the low-dimensional latent variable.
 The first model is a Gaussian mixture model where $Y$ is a biased $\pm1$-valued random variable, and conditioned on $Y$ we have $Z\sim \mr{Normal(Y\mu, I)}$ for a fixed $\mu \in \mbb R^k$.
 The second model is a \emph{generalized linear model} where $Z\sim \mr{Normal}(0,I)$ and $\P(Y = 1\st[\mid] Z) = 1 - \P(Y = -1\st[\mid] Z) = g(\beta^\T Z)$ for a monotonic ``link function'' $g\st\mbb R \to [0,1]$ and a fixed $\beta\in \mbb R^k$.
 With $\sigma_{\min}(W)$ denoting the smallest singular value of $W$, it is shown in \cite{JM24} that if $\sigma_{\min}(W)$ dominates $\epsilon d^{1/2-1/p}$ as $d\to \infty$, then for both of the considered models the gap between the adversarial risk and the standard risk (i.e., the ``boundary risk'') of the optimal standard classifier vanishes asymptotically.